EvelinaAlexiutenko/VodafoneMusic/README.md

 # University ML project
-Project of ML in our University
+Project of ML in our University <br>
 Results
 | Solution      | F1 score|
 | ------------- | --------|